 Because the Bulls won, Orlando was officially eliminated from postseason

 contention.
-Since Washington beat Cleveland tonight, the Wizards became the
+If Washington beats Cleveland tonight, the Wizards will become the

-final team to clinch a playoff spot in the East, eliminating the
+final team to clinch a playoff spot in the East, and eliminate the

 Philadelphia 76ers from postseason contention.